 So this year we are going (mostly) old school.
 My sports loving son is still playing his beloved soccer and even more beloved ball hockey; a spring sport that stretches into summer like the lazy old dog on that Grandpa’s porch.
 And my daughter will be trying her hand, and her rear, at horseback riding with her equally brave and intrepid grandmother.
 But otherwise it will be slow and lazy.

 I know that this isn’t possible; perhaps even desirable for everyone.
-I am lucky to be home with my kids; I’m lucky I can give them the sort of summer I enjoyed back in the sepia toned seventies and early eighties (and blurry, sepia toned is the only palatable way to look at the early eighties, is it not?)
+I am lucky to be home with my kids (the old school way); I’m lucky I can give them the sort of summer I enjoyed back in the sepia toned seventies and early eighties (and blurry, sepia toned is the only palatable way to look at the early eighties, is it not?)

 It’s not a new concept, certainly not original; this idea of slowing down.
 The concept of kids being –Gasp!– bored and having to –Gasp!
 Gasp! – entertain themselves.
 To anyone over the age of, let’s say, sixty, the thought of children having to be entertained; having to learn all from elders in a safe, supervised environment, must surely seem laughable.
 But to a mother today having a whole summer with little planned is brave!
 It’s crunchy granola and tie die tee shirts rolled into one.